-- Continuous improvements to customer service to reflect customer demand.
+- Firstly, continuous improvements to customer service to reflect customer demand.

 - Combating peak energy demands to overcome nearing maximum usage of energy generation, thus reducing the loads required to serve the customer base.

-- Choices for on-peak adjustments and sustainably-sourced energy.
+- Finally, choices for on-peak adjustments and sustainably-sourced energy.

 Our customers want a centralized view of their usage and the ability to choose their energy experience.
-Advanced Metering Infrastructure (AMI) or Smart Meters enables real-time data collection for Utility usage and plays a critical role in addressing these challenges.
+Advanced Metering Infrastructure (AMI) or Smart Meters enables real-time data collection for Utility usage.
+Subsequently, it plays a critical role in addressing these challenges.

 Smart meters provide consumers with near real-time information on their usage patterns, allowing them to manage their energy use.

 Such information gives customers the control to make changes that will help them save money and reduce emissions.
-Smart meters also remove the need for someone to visit your house to read the meter.
+However, smart meters also remove the need for someone to visit your house to read the meter.
 Lastly, it brings an end to estimated billing.